Will it be Trump or Clinton to win the race to White House?

 Clinton could win for the following reasons:

 - Moderates make up an important segment of America’s voting base–about 40 percent.
 Since Trump’s message is especially alienating to those in the middle, moderates are more likely to go for Clinton.

-- Trump is the most negatively viewed candidate in history with 67 percent of voters holding unfavorable views, as opposed to Clinton’s 54 percent unfavorability, which is still quite high
+- Trump is the most negatively viewed candidate in history with holding unfavorable views, as opposed to Clinton’s 54 percent unfavorability, which is still quite high

 - The factors that fueled Trump’s rise in the primaries are not necessarily applicable to a general election, in which we will see Trump attacked ruthlessly from all sides.